lac0220/joke-api/README.md

 ```
 Third-Party NPM Packages:

-- react-bootstrap: for adding bootstrap in React component
+- react-bootstrap: for adding Bootstrap CSS Framework to the project

+- font awesome: for icon library and toolkit

 ## Version